saideepak-24/Frontend_Smartstream_Technologies/README.md

 Emphasis on Innovation: The "Inspired by Innovation" section features clean text paired with a compelling AI-generated or high-quality image (lightbulb with colors) to visually reinforce the company's message about "transformative digital solutions."

-🛠️ Technical Implementation
-This section tells recruiters how you built it and the skills you utilized:

-Responsive Design: The entire layout is built using Flexbox or CSS Grid to ensure a flawless presentation on all devices (desktops, tablets, and phones).
-Specify which one you used.

-Semantic HTML5: Used appropriate tags (<header>, <nav>, <section>) for better structure, accessibility, and SEO.

-CSS Pseudo-Elements/States: Used for the interactive elements, such as the hover effect on the navigation links and the distinct styling for the CTA button.

-Clean, Maintainable Code: Wrote well-structured and commented CSS (or used a preprocessor like SASS/LESS) for easy maintenance.